CoShare: An Efficient Approach for Redundancy Allocation in NFV: Assignment of NF Instances to Flows

-where $\mathcal{D}_{v}$ denotes the set of flows that are reserving backup capacity at instance $v$, $\mathcal{SR}_{v}(f)$ the set of flows that are sharing the capacity of instance $v$ with flow $f$, $\lambda_{f}$ the rate of flow $f$, and $\mu_v$ the capacity of instance $v$.
+} where $\mathcal{D}_{v}$ denotes the set of flows that are reserving backup capacity at instance $v$, $\mathcal{SR}_{v}(f)$ the set of flows that are sharing the capacity of instance $v$ with flow $f$, $\lambda_{f}$ the rate of flow $f$, and $\mu_v$ the capacity of instance $v$.
 In addition, in (\ref{instw}), $\indep$ is used to represent independence between flows.

 The key idea of (\ref{instw}) is as follows.
-If flow $f$ is independent with flow $f_a$, i.e. $f \indep f_a$, as well as with all the flows that are sharing capacity of the instance $v^r_{f,j}$ with flow $f_a$, i.e., $f \indep \mathcal{SR}_{v^r_{f,j}}(f_a)$, then it implies that flow $f$ can {\em share reserved capacity} with flow $f_a$ at the instance $v^r_{f,j}$.
+If flow $f$ is independent with flow $f_a$, i.e. $f \indep f_a$, as well as all flows that are sharing capacity of the instance $v^r_{f,g}$ with flow $f_a$, i.e., $f \indep \mathcal{SR}_{v^r_{f,g}}(f_a)$, then it implies that flow $f$ can {\em share reserved capacity} with flow $f_a$ at the instance $v^r_{f,g}$.
 In this case, the instance will be given a weight equal to the service chain length of the flow, i.e. $g_f$.
 Otherwise, the instance is given a weight that is equal to the current utilization level of the instance.

-In CoShare, among all backup chain compositions $\mathcal{R}^d(f)$, the flow $f$ is assigned with the backup chain that has the maximum chain weight i.e., $\max_{r \in \mathcal{R}^d(f)} W(r,f)$.
-Implied by (\ref{instw}), this assignment strategy prioritizes assigning flows to more utilized instances -- an intuitive approach to minimize the needed numbers of instances of each NF in Objective (\ref{eq-obj}).
+In $\mathcal{R}(f)$, the backup chain that has the maximum chain weight i.e., $b_f=\max_{r \in \mathcal{R}(f)} W(r,f)$ is assigned for the flow $f$.
+This assignment strategy prioritizes the assignment of flows to instances that are utilized more, as implied by (\ref{instw}), so as to minimize the number of instances of each NF needed in Objective (\ref{eq-obj}).